runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/paulrand_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/paulrand.jpg" />

 **Paul Rand** is without doubt one of the most influential graphic designers in the history of the field.
 Although [often cited](http://en.wikipedia.org/wiki/Paul_Rand) as a proponent of the _Swiss Style_ of graphic design, Paul Rand's body of work has a notable degree of playfulness and artistic vision that cannot be found in the extremely systematic designs from his European colleagues.
 Rand is also known for his critique of graphic design education, including his departure as head of the Graphic Design department at Yale because of the acceptance of post-modern influences to the curriculum.
+I will not talk about post-modern graphic design in this class, but you can read more about it on ...

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/dada.jpg" />